 Rospierski is hiding behind it, keeping the door closed.

-Cruz tries to set up a sniper nest in the teachers’ lounge left of the west stairwell.
+Cruz appears to try to set up a sniper nest in the teachers’ lounge left of the west stairwell.
 He tries to shoot out the windows on the south and west sides of the room.

 2:27:03 to 2:27:10 p.m.